 Cancer cells grow without oxygen because they spread so quickly that blood vessels can’t deliver oxygen to them fast enough.
 Cancer cells can survive with or without oxygen.
 Flooding them with oxygen won’t stop their growth.

-In addition, newer research suggests that cancer cells produce their own hydrogen peroxide, which may help them grow.
+In addition, suggests that cancer cells produce their own hydrogen peroxide, which may help them grow.
 This suggests that using hydrogen peroxide as a cancer treatment can actually help cancer cells survive.

 Hydrogen peroxide can be dangerous to humans when swallowed or injected.